-13. Meetings of the Authority

-(1) The Authority shall hold such meetings as are necessary for the exercise of its functions.

-(2) The Chairman, or if the Chairman is absent, or his office is vacant, the Deputy Chairman, may convene meetings of the Authority.

-(3) If the Chairman is absent from a meeting of the Authority the Deputy Chairman shall preside at the meeting, and when doing so, shall have all the powers and duties of the Chairman.

-(4) At a meeting of the Authority 2 members shall constitute a quorum.

-(5) Subject to this Act, the Authority may regulate its procedure in such manner as it thinks fit.

-14. Validity of acts of Authority

-No act, proceeding, or determination of the Authority shall be invalid on the ground only of any vacancy in the office of any member or of any defect in the appointment of any member or in the appointment of any acting member.

-15. Remuneration of members

-The members shall be paid such fees and allowances as may from time to time be fixed by the Governor.
+(2) Without limiting the powers or duties that may be delegated under this section, they include powers or duties that are to be exercised or performed in the course of governing the affairs of the Ministerial Body under section 5(4).

+(3) A delegation under this section must be in writing signed by the Minister.

+(4) The CEO cannot delegate a power or duty that is delegated to the CEO under this section.

+(5) The exercise or performance by the CEO of a power or duty that has been delegated to the CEO under this section is to be taken to be in accordance with the terms of the delegation unless the contrary is shown.

+(6) This section does not limit the ability of the Minister to perform a function through an officer or agent.

-[16.
-Deleted by No. 18 of 1984 s.
-3.]
+[Section 9 inserted by No. 3 of 2015 s.
+8.]

-Division 2 — General functions, powers, and duties
+Division 2 — Role of CEO

+[Heading inserted by No. 3 of 2015 s.
+8.]

-17. Administration of this Act
+10. Administration of this Act

-(1) Subject to subsection (2), the Authority shall carry out the administration of this Act.
+Subject to the general control of the Minister and any directions or instructions given under the Public Sector Management Act 1994 section 32 by the Minister to the CEO, the CEO must carry out the administration of this Act.

-(2) The Minister may from time to time give directions to the Authority with respect to its functions, powers, and duties, either generally or with respect to a particular matter, and the Authority shall give effect to those directions.
+[Section 10 inserted by No. 3 of 2015 s.
+8.]

-18. Functions of the Authority
+11. Functions of CEO

-The functions of the Authority include the following —
+(1) The functions of the CEO include the following —

-(a) to provide assessment, treatment, management, care, and rehabilitation of persons suffering from alcohol or drug abuse, and to subsidise and otherwise support, as the Authority thinks fit, any other persons or organizations providing any one or more of those things;
+(a) to provide assessment, treatment, management, care and rehabilitation of persons experiencing alcohol or other drug use problems or co-occurring health issues, including persons who have or may have a mental illness, and to subsidise and otherwise support, as the CEO thinks fit, any other persons or organisations providing any one or more of those things;

-(b) to establish and maintain premises for the assessment, treatment, management, care, and rehabilitation of persons suffering from alcohol or drug abuse, and to subsidise and otherwise support, as the Authority thinks fit, other persons and organizations establishing or maintaining premises for any one or more of those purposes;
+(b) subject to the Minister’s consent, to establish and maintain premises for the assessment, treatment, management, care and rehabilitation of persons experiencing alcohol or other drug use problems or co-occurring health issues, including persons who have or may have a mental illness, and to subsidise and otherwise support, as the CEO thinks fit, other persons and organisations establishing or maintaining premises for any one or more of those purposes;

-(c) to establish and maintain accommodation for persons for whom assessment, treatment, management, care, or rehabilitation services are provided under this Act and to subsidise and otherwise support, as the Authority thinks fit, other persons and organizations establishing or maintaining such accommodation;
+(c) subject to the Minister’s consent, to establish and maintain accommodation for persons for whom assessment, treatment, management, care or rehabilitation services are provided under this Act and to subsidise and otherwise support, as the CEO thinks fit, other persons and organisations establishing or maintaining such accommodation;

-(d) to provide such other facilities and services as the Authority considers necessary or desirable for the purposes of this Act;
+(d) to provide such other facilities and services as the CEO considers necessary or desirable for the purposes of this Act;

-(e) to determine the persons or classes of persons for whom the Authority may provide facilities or services under this Act, or in respect of whom the Authority may subsidise or otherwise support other persons and organizations providing facilities and services consistent with the purposes of this Act;
+(e) to determine the persons or classes of person for whom the CEO may provide facilities or services under this Act or in respect of whom the CEO may subsidise or otherwise support other persons and organisations providing facilities and services consistent with the purposes of this Act;

-(f) to co-ordinate, promote, and subsidise, in Western Australia, research into and education on the causation, prevention, and treatment of alcohol and drug abuse;
+(f) to coordinate, promote, and subsidise, in Western Australia research into and education on the causation, prevention, reduction and treatment of alcohol and other drug use problems and co-occurring health issues such as mental illness;

-(g) to inquire into the respective provisions of the laws of this State with respect to offences in which the use of alcohol or drugs, or both, is an element, and with respect to the penalties for those offences, to consider the desirability or otherwise, in the community interest, of repealing or modifying any of those provisions, and to make such recommendations thereon to the Minister and the Attorney General as the Authority thinks fit;
+(g) to inquire into offences in which the use of alcohol or other drugs or both is an element, and the penalties for those offences, and to make recommendations to the Minister and Attorney General in relation to the need for, or desirability of, legislative action in the community interest in relation to those offences and penalties;